Do you know a superteacher with ninja classroom management skills? One whose kids are always on task? Who seems to effortlessly command the room?

 How my dog taught me classroom management

-As you’ve probably guessed, this worked.
+This worked.
 Less was WAY more.

 Want more good stuff?